jpillora/chisel/README.md

 **Simplicity**

 Chisel is a lightweight, easy-to-use application packaged as a single binary.
-[Examples](example/) for common use cases are provided.
+[Examples](example/) for common use cases are provided for convenience.

 **Performance**